 Context and meaning are going to fall away from the image, especially over time (Sontag, 1979, p.
 106), so it is important to realise that your work will inevitably be read in multiple ways.
 I do find this somewhat a challenging concept in the present as the temptation and habit of adding a certain amount of attributed information is ever present in the attempt to help others understand my work.
 I guess, that is the challenge for many practitioners, do we have the confidence to remove all of this attributed reading of our own photography to allow others carte blanche to make their own assumptions and interpretations.

 Authenticity appears to me, bound by context, or at least a viewer’s understanding of context.
 Representation is bound by the subject’s understanding of the use of the image.
 Is it for authors to attribute either context, or use without the collaboration of the other two.
-This is a clear link to the triangle that Nadav Kander (Kander, 2019) refers to, and the death of the author analysis by Roland Barthes (Barthes, 1977, pp. 142-149).
+This is a clear link to the triangle (Fig. 1) that Nadav Kander refers to (Kander, 2019), and the death of the author analysis by Roland Barthes (Barthes, 1977, pp. 142-149).

 Where this applies to my own work, I think that I am quite interested in the notion of the photograph as a valuable index of truth (Snyder & Allen, 1975, p.
 159).
 As I have commented in the previous forum, I think that when you consider the definition of representation, it is to take the broad consensus of ideas and opinions which I think is where the photograph can occupy and create authenticity.
 So it is not a complete evidential and based on all the facts, however there are traces of facts embedded in the image, perpetuated by the notion of its naturalistic appearance (1975, p.
 144).
 This potentially, has more in common with ideology which assumes much about reality and certainly John Berger notes this by stating that photography can play an important role in ideological struggle, in reference to the way media use photography (Berger, 2013, p.
 21).